woai3c/self-learning-english/docs/movies-tv/family-album-usa/episode3.md

 **Philip**: I have the key, but it doesn't work.

 **Grandpa**: I sent the wrong key.
 I have something for you.
-I made it my self.
+I made it myself.
 I think you'll enjoy it.
-I researched it for over a year.It's our family tree.
+I researched it for over a year.
+It's our family tree.

 **Ellen**: Oh, Grandpa!
 How exciting!

 **Philip**: Fabulous!
 Why, I didn't know that your grandfather was born in Germany.

-**Grandpa**: Lots of interesting information about our family.A gift from me.
+**Grandpa**: Lots of interesting information about our family.
+A gift from me.

 **Ellen**: Thank you so much.